 So what is the bottom line?
 Which of the two cameras – the Panasonic LX15 or the Canon G7 X Mark II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.